How to avoid & get rid of powdery mildew on weed plants!

 Lastly, clones may cause mildew in marijuana.
 Picture this: If you used a mildew-infested clone, then the highest chances are that the very clone will end up transferring mildew to the other neighboring strains.

 Avoiding powdery mildew marijuana

 As an adage goes, prevention is better than cure, which doesn't exclude mildew on marijuana.
 So, when possible, we would recommend that you take these precautionary measures before you may start looking for the best ways to eradicate white mildew from marijuana.
 The best treatment against powdery mildew includes:

 Ensure that you have sufficient space before transplanting your ganja strains

-Water the plants at the time when you get assured that after that, the plants will get sufficient lights, preferably more than 5 hours.
-Of course, this is irrespective of the light being natural or artificial.
+Water the plants at the time when you get assured that after that, the plants will get sufficient light, preferably more than 5 hours.
+Of course, this is irrespective of whether the light is natural or artificial.

 Use apple cider vinegar for powdery mildew on cannabis plants

 Apple cider vinegar for powdery mildew is one of the oldest yet dependable measures used to eliminate mildew from cannabis plants.
 The process is quite straightforward since you mostly need to mix two full tablespoons of apple cider vinegar per liter of clean water.
 We recommend that you use organic vinegar for the best results.